microsoft/pxt-microbit/docs/projects/v2-morse-chat.md

 ## 11. Testing in the simulator

-🐷 **Let's test what you've created** 💬
+🐷 **Test what you've created** 💬

 Remember to turn your sound on!

 ---

-► Touch the gold logo (it looks like a pig snout 🐽) on the simulator.
-You will notice that a second @boardname@ appears.
+► Touch the gold logo at the top of your @boardname@ (it looks like a pig snout 🐽) on the simulator.
+You'll notice that a second @boardname@ appears.
-💡 If your screen is too small, the simulator might decide not to show it.
+💡 If your screen is too small, you might not be able to see it.

 ► Touch the 🐽 again to send messages!
 **Press** to send a dot.
 **Long press** (count to 3!) to send a dash.

-► If you own multiple @boardname@s with sound, download this code and try it out!
+► If you have multiple @boardname@s with sound (they have **shiny gold** logos at the top), download this code and try it out!

 ```blocks
 radio.onReceivedNumber(function (receivedNumber) {